cristianoliveira/awesome4girls/README.md

   - [RodAda Hacker](http://rodadahacker.org/)  - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/0/05/Flag_of_Brazil.svg" alt="Brazil" width="30"> - *Lang: PT-BR only*

     The RodAda Hacker is a Brazilian network that provides collaborative workshops of programming specially designed for girls and women.
-It is a space for those who want to dream, build awesome projects and rethink the technology.
+It is a space for those who want to dream, build awesome projects and rethink about existing technology.

   - [Technovation](http://www.technovationchallenge.org/)